aliyun/terraform-provider-alicloud/website/docs/r/gwlb_load_balancer.html.markdown

 ## Argument Reference

 The following arguments are supported:
-* `address_ip_version` - (Optional, ForceNew, Computed) The protocol version.
-Value:
+* `address_ip_version` - (Optional, ForceNew, Computed) The IP version.
+Valid values:

-  - Ipv4: Ipv4 type
+  - `Ipv4`: IPv4 (default)
-* `dry_run` - (Optional) Specifies whether to perform only a dry run, without performing the actual request.
+* `dry_run` - (Optional) Specifies whether to perform a dry run, without performing the actual request.
+Valid values:

+  - `true`: performs only a dry run.
+The system checks the request for potential issues, including missing parameter values, incorrect request syntax, and service limits.
+If the request fails the dry run, an error code is returned.
+If the request passes the dry run, the `DryRunOperation` error code is returned.
+  - `false` (default): performs a dry run and performs the actual request.
+If the request passes the dry run, a 2xx HTTP status code is returned and the operation is performed.
-* `load_balancer_name` - (Optional) The name of the Gateway Load Balancer instance.
+* `load_balancer_name` - (Optional) The GWLB instance name.

-  It must be 2 to 128 English or Chinese characters in length.
-It must start with a letter or a Chinese character and can contain digits, half-width periods (.), underscores (_), and dashes (-).
+  The name must be 2 to 128 characters in length, and can contain letters, digits, periods (.), underscores (\_), and hyphens (-).
+The name must start with a letter.
-* `resource_group_id` - (Optional, Computed) The ID of the resource group
+* `resource_group_id` - (Optional, Computed) The ID of the resource group.
-* `tags` - (Optional, Map) The list of tags.
+* `tags` - (Optional, Map) The tag keys.
+You can specify at most 20 tags in each call.
-* `vpc_id` - (Required, ForceNew) The ID of the VPC which the Gateway Load Balancer instance belongs.
+* `vpc_id` - (Required, ForceNew) The virtual private cloud (VPC) ID.
-* `zone_mappings` - (Required, Set) The List of zones and vSwitches mapped.
-You must add at least one zone and a maximum of 20 zones.
-If the current region supports two or more zones, we recommend that you add two or more zones.
+* `zone_mappings` - (Required, Set) The mappings between zones and vSwitches.
+You must specify at least one zone.
+You can specify at most 20 zones.
+If the region supports two or more zones, we recommend that you select two or more zones.
 See [`zone_mappings`](#zone_mappings) below.

 ### `zone_mappings`

 The zone_mappings supports the following:
-* `vswitch_id` - (Required) The ID of the vSwitch that corresponds to the zone.
-Each zone can use only one vSwitch and subnet.
+* `vswitch_id` - (Required) The ID of the vSwitch in the zone.
+You can specify only one vSwitch (subnet) in each zone of a GWLB instance.
-* `zone_id` - (Required) The ID of the zone to which the Gateway Load Balancer instance belongs.
+* `zone_id` - (Required) The zone ID.
+You can call the DescribeZones operation to query the most recent zone list.

 ## Attributes Reference

 The following attributes are exported:
 * `id` - The ID of the resource supplied above.
-* `create_time` - The resource creation time, in Greenwich Mean Time, in the format of **yyyy-MM-ddTHH:mm:ssZ**.
+* `create_time` - The time when the resource was created.
+The time follows the ISO 8601 standard in the **yyyy-MM-ddTHH:mm:ssZ** format.
+The time is displayed in UTC.
-* `status` - The status of the Gateway load Balancer instance.
-Value:, indicating that the instance listener will no longer forward traffic.
+* `status` - The GWLB instance status.

-* `zone_mappings` - The List of zones and vSwitches mapped.
-You must add at least one zone and a maximum of 20 zones.
-If the current region supports two or more zones, we recommend that you add two or more zones.
+* `zone_mappings` - The mappings between zones and vSwitches.
+You must specify at least one zone.
+You can specify at most 20 zones.
+If the region supports two or more zones, we recommend that you select two or more zones.
-  * `load_balancer_addresses` - The addresses of the Gateway Load Balancer instance.
+  * `load_balancer_addresses` - The information about the IP addresses used by the GWLB instance.
-    * `eni_id` - The ID of the ENI.
+    * `eni_id` - The ID of the elastic network interface (ENI) used by the GWLB instance.
-    * `private_ipv4_address` - IPv4 private network address.
+    * `private_ipv4_address` - The private IPv4 address.

 ## Timeouts